- How to?

 - This search mode cannot be used to perform a replacement.

-- To access the sought element, simply double-click the result line.
+- To access the searched element, simply double-click the line with the result.

 The search result is displayed in a list.
 The element found is highlighted.
 If the element found corresponds to a code, the coloring of the code editor is applied.
 This allows you to easily identify the results and to simplify the reading.